Magaverse (MVRS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Magaverse Historical Price

-According to the latest data gathered on Magaverse live price page, the current price of Magaverse is 0.00011607USD.
-The circulating supply of Magaverse(MVRS) is 999.71M MVRS , giving it a market capitalization of $116.04K.
+According to the latest data gathered on Magaverse live price page, the current price of Magaverse is 0USD.
+The circulating supply of Magaverse(MVRS) is 999.71M MVRS , giving it a market capitalization of $118.00K.

 The Magaverse Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MVRS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.